Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-\subsection{EM for unconstrained optimization}
+\subsection{EM for Unconstrained Optimization}

-The EM algorithm has its full generality due to \citet{dempster1977maximum}, but the idea for specific problems had been around for several years before that \citep{baum1970maximization}.
-Similar to the alternating maximization approach, the EM algorithm alternates between two steps: the \textit{E-step}, where it infers the posterior distributions of the hidden variables given the current parameter settings, and the \textit{M-step}, where it maximizes the marginal log-likelihood function $\mathcalL(\btheta)$ with respect to $\btheta$ based on the statistics obtained during the E-step.
-Using the ELBO derived in \eqref{equation:elbo_ineq}, and denoting the $t$-th iteration of $q_{\bz}(\bz)$ and $\btheta$ by $q^{(t)}_{\bz}(\bz)$ and $\btheta^{(t)}$, respectively, the updates of E/M steps are
+We now introduce the EM algorithm for latent variable models.
+Although the general formulation is due to \citet{dempster1977maximum}, the core idea had already appeared in earlier works for specific problems \citep{baum1970maximization}.
+Like alternating maximization, the EM algorithm alternates between two steps: the \textit{E-step}, where it computes the posterior distribution of the latent variables given the current parameter estimate, and the \textit{M-step}, where it updates the model parameters (or global latent variables) by maximizing a surrogate objective derived from the E-step.
+Using the ELBO derived in \eqref{equation:elbo_ineq}, and denoting the estimates $q_{\bz}(\bz)$ and $\btheta$ at iteration $t$ as $q^\toptzero_{\bz}(\bz)$ and $\btheta^\toptzero$, respectively, the updates of E/M steps are

-Therefore, the EM can be understood where the E-step approximates the conditionals of local latent variables $\{\bz_i\}$ and the M-step computes a conditional of the global latent variable $\btheta$.
-The two steps are repeated as necessary until the sequence of $\{\btheta^{(t)}\}$ converges.
-Indeed, under very general circumstances, convergence to a local maximum can be guaranteed \citep{gupta2011theory, jain2017non}.
-If the log-likelihood function is suspected to have multiple local maxima, it is advisable to run the EM algorithm multiple times, each time with a different initial value of $\btheta^{(1)}$.
-The ML estimate of $\btheta$ is then considered to be the best among the set of local maxima obtained from these various runs of the EM algorithm.
+Thus, the EM algorithm can be interpreted as follows: the E-step approximates the conditional distributions of the local latent variables $\{\bz_n\}$,while the M-step updates the global latent variable $\btheta$.
+These two steps are repeated until convergence of the sequence $\{\btheta^\toptzero\}$.
+Under mild regularity conditions, convergence to a local maximum of the marginal likelihood is guaranteed \citep{gupta2011theory, jain2017non}.
+Because the log-likelihood may have multiple local maxima, it is common practice to run EM multiple times with different initializations $\btheta^\topone$.
+The final estimate is then chosen as the solution yielding the highest likelihood among all runs.